 Our Lady was for Sister Faustina not only the model of complete trust in God, manifested by Her fiat given at the annunciation in Nazareth and sustained up to the moments of Her Son’s agony on Golgotha, but She was also the model of all the virtues.
 From among these, she particularly valued Her purity (Diary 161), humility (Diary 161), silence and recollection of spirit (Diary 1398), Her hidden cooperation with Jesus in the work of saving souls, as well as Her complete dedication to the person and work of Her Son (Diary 315).
 Mary was for her the model of virginal surrender to God and also of spiritual motherhood towards souls.
 It was from Her that Sister Faustina learned how to love souls and even to bear the greatest sacrifices for their salvation.

 The Virgin Mary encouraged her as well to carry out the will of God faithfully.
-My daughter, She said, I strongly recommend that you faithfully fulfil all God’s wishes, for that is most pleasing in His holy eyes.
-I very much desire that you distinguish yourself in this faithfulness in accomplishing God’s will.
-Put the will of God before all sacrifices and holocausts (Diary 1244).
+“Daughter of Mine – She said – I advise you most earnestly to do all that God asks of you, for that is most pleasing in His holy eyes.
+I dearly want you to distinguish yourself in your faithfulness in doing the will of God.
+Put the will of God above all other offerings and whole-burnt sacrifices” (Diary 1244).
 She instructed Sister Faustina to accept all God’s requests like a little child, without questioning them; otherwise, it would not be pleasing to God (Diary 529) since it would express a lack of confidence in His wisdom, omnipotence, and love.
 With the example of Her life into which She allowed Sister Faustina to enter, the Blessed Mother herself showed Sister Faustina what the perfect fulfillment of God’s will consists in; that is to say, in carrying it out externally and in interiorly harmonizing one’s will with the will of God (Diary 1437).
 Sister Faustina avowed sincerely that Mary taught her how to love God interiorly and also how to carry out His holy will in all things (Diary 40) without which it is impossible to please God (Diary 1244) or Our Lady.
-Mary assured her that most pleasing to me is that soul which faithfully carries out the will of God (Diary 449).
+Mary assured her that “the soul that faithfully carries out God’s will is dearest to me” (Diary 449).

 The faithful fulfillment of God’s will is inseparably connected with the cross.
 This is why Our Lady taught Sister Faustina many times the art of accepting and living through suffering, which cannot be avoided by anybody.
-Know, My daughter, Mary told her, that although I was raised to the dignity of Mother of God, seven swords of pain pierced My heart (Diary 786).
+“You should know, O My daughter – Mary told her – that even though I was elevated to the honour of being the Mother of God, nonetheless, seven swords of sorrow pierced My heart” (Diary 786).
 She recommended that even when joyful, Sister Faustina should always keep her eyes fixed on the cross (Diary 561), on the Passion of Her Son.
 In this way, she would be victorious (Diary 449).
 Mary, pointing to Her own life, taught Sister Faustina to neither ignore the cross nor avoid it but to accept it always, because it is part of the divine plans.
 The cross, when embraced, always leads to victory – to the purification of the soul.
 And this purification brings about a closer union with Jesus and a fuller participation in His salvific mission.

 As the daughter of Our Lady of Mercy, Sister Faustina was to further distinguish herself by the virtues of: humility, meekness, chastity, love of God and neighbour, compassion and mercy (Diary 1244).
-I desire, My dearly beloved daughter, Our Lady said some other time, that you practise the three virtues that are dearest to Me – and most pleasing to God.
-The first is humility, humility, and once again humility; the second virtue, purity; the third virtue, love of God.
-As My daughter, you must especially radiate with these virtues (Diary 1414–15).
+“Dearest Daughter – Our Lady said some other time – I want you to exercise three virtues which are dearest to Me and most pleasing to God: first – humility, humility, and yet again humility.
+The second virtue is chastity, and the third love of God.
+As my daughter, you have to distinguish yourself with these virtues” (Diary 1415).

 sr. M. Elisabeth Siepak ISMM